PostgREST/postgrest/api.rst

   [
     { "id": 1, "name": "Old employee 1", "salary": 30000 },
-    { "id": 2, "name": "Old employee 2" , "salary": 42000 },
+    { "id": 2, "name": "Old employee 2", "salary": 42000 },
-    { "id": 3, "name": "New employee 3" , "salary": 50000 }
+    { "id": 3, "name": "New employee 3", "salary": 50000 }
   ]

-UPSERT merging operates based on the primary key columns, you must specify all of them.
+UPSERT operates based on the primary key columns, you must specify all of them.
 You can also choose to ignore the duplicates with :code:`Prefer: resolution=ignore-duplicates`.

 A single row UPSERT can be done by using :code:`PUT` and filtering the primary key columns with :code:`eq`: